Split PDFs

 Splits one or more PDF files by extracting specific pages or splitting into intervals.
 Returns a ZIP archive of individual files or a unified PDF.

 When splitMode is set to pages, Gotenberg does not validate the splitSpan syntax.
-The value is passed directly to the underlying PDF Engine, and the valid syntax depends on which engine you have configured:
+The value is passed directly to the underlying PDF engine, and the valid syntax depends on which engine you have configured:

 | Engine | Syntax Reference |